Content and Grade Trends in State Assessments and NAEP (2007)

 Consistency in the Decision-Making of HSA and MSA: Identifying Students for Remediation for HSA(2006)

-This study examines the consistency in the decision-making of HSA and MSA with a purpose of identifying students who are at risk of failing the HSA.
-The data on which the study is based consist of the HSA and MSA scores collected from four counties in Maryland.
+This study examined the consistency in the decision-making of HSA and MSA with a purpose of identifying students who are at risk of failing the HSA.
+The data on which the study was based consisted of the HSA and MSA scores collected from four counties in Maryland.
 The HSA scores were obtained from the 2004 administration in the subject area of English, and the MSA scores came from the 2003 administration in reading.

 The Prediction of Performance on the Maryland High School Graduation Exam: Magnitude, Modeling and Reliability of Results (2006)